bcgov/public-cloud-techdocs/docs/deploy_an_app_to_bc_govs_aws_landing_zone.md

 Here's a quick summary on how to set it up:

-1. The GitHub Identity Provider has already been configured in the AWS accounts in your project set.
+1. The GitHub Identity Provider has already been configured in the AWS accounts in your project set
 2. In your AWS account:
    - Create an IAM role for GitHub Actions
    - Create a trust policy on the role with the GitHub Identity Provider
    - Attach a policy that allows access to the AWS resources that you need
 3. In GitHub workflows, configure AWS credentials with the IAM role ARN that you created.
-   - See [Writing GitHub Action Workflows](#writing-github-action-workflows) below for an example.
+   - See [Writing GitHub Action Workflows](#writing-github-action-workflows) below for an example

 This allows GitHub Actions to assume the IAM role and access your AWS accounts.